codeguy/php-the-right-way/_posts/12-05-01-Building-your-Application.md

 *-- Martin Fowler*

 There are different ways to implement continuous integration for PHP.
-Recently [Travis CI] has done a great job of making continuous integration a reality even for small projects.
+[Travis CI] has done a great job of making continuous integration a reality even for small projects.
 Travis CI is a hosted continuous integration service for the open source community.
 It is integrated with GitHub and offers first class support for many languages including PHP.